gophercloud/gophercloud/CONTRIBUTING.md

 When working on a new or existing feature, testing will be the backbone of your work since it helps uncover and prevent regressions in the codebase.
-There are two types of test we use in gophercloud: unit tests and acceptance tests, which are both described below.
+There are two types of test we use in Gophercloud: unit tests and acceptance tests, which are both described below.

 ### Unit tests

-Unit tests are the fine-grained tests that establish and ensure the behaviour of individual units of functionality.
+Unit tests are the fine-grained tests that establish and ensure the behavior of individual units of functionality.
 We usually test on an operation-by-operation basis (an operation typically being an API action) with the use of mocking to set up explicit expectations.
 Each operation will set up